gvenit/kan-fpga/vitis/readme.md

 - [x] should I do the packet displacements in `kan_config_init` with strided indexes using `data_t` or should I do it with defines of byet sizes using their base addresses?
 - [ ] do we need to know the banks after all? see the configuration via the regfile
 - [ ] some values of registers are unkonwn (what to expect) so I have them as defines in the main and they should gradually be removed
+- [ ] I do not remember what I have to do with the interrupts other than dma
+- [ ] not sure I handle the operation done reg `CTRL_REG_OPER_DNE` correctly
+- [ ] there are not deinit functions.
+Are they needed?
+- [ ] Should I disable both data and instruction cache?
+I only disable data cache for now.
+Instruction might be good for memory operations